-Do you need to change the situation to make it follow the Golden Rule?
-If so, how?
+How does this situation fail to live up to the Golden Rule?
+How would you change the situation to make it follow the Golden Rule?
 Does this situation remind you of any experience from your own life?

-Personal Narrative: \
+Personal Narrative:

 Think about a time when you became aware of a situation in which the Golden Rule was not being applied to an animal.
 Explain how the situation failed to live up to the Golden Rule and what you did in that situation.
 What would you do next time or encourage others to do?